pi-track/craigslist_scrape/NOTES.md

 # Refactoring - Updated from bikes to items

+# Enhancements
+* only list 10-20 items at a time in the list display.
+* if no results - display that there are no results instead of an empty list.
+*

 # More Progress 3/2/18
 I have a program working that meets the criteria.
 I need to take a pass and see if there is anywhere I can refactor for simplicity.
 Made a first_refactor branch to work on refactoring the CLI.